Scottish Fold Cat Body Condition Score: How to Recognize Your Cat’s Weight Category

 Bringing a kitten into your home is a delightful and rewarding experience.
 However, it also comes with a range of financial responsibilities.
 Understanding the annual costs of owning a kitten helps ensure you're prepared for the commitment of caring for your new furry friend.
 Here's a comprehensive breakdown of the expenses you can expect.

-Essential Supplies You Need Before Bringing Home Your Scottish Fold Kitten
+Recommended Supplies You Need Before Bringing Home Your Scottish Fold Kitten

 Understanding Folded Ears in Scottish Fold cats and what is Osteochondrodysplasia (OSD)